 Communication Strategies of Tax Administrations

-The webinar will be delivered as part of the Tax Policy and Administration Learning Program, whose overall objective is to contribute to strengthening of beneficiary institutions’ capacity in implementing the EU recommendations under which the revenue authorities can enhance tax compliance risk management.
+The webinar was delivered as part of the Tax Policy and Administration Learning Program, whose overall objective is to contribute to strengthening of beneficiary institutions’ capacity in implementing the EU recommendations under which the revenue authorities can enhance tax compliance risk management.

 To achieve maximum efficiency, tax administrations continuously improve and modernize their services to taxpayers.
 An important aspect is timely and regular communication with them.
 External communication aims to provide taxpayers with information related to taxes and obligatory contributions, and informing them about their rights.

-During this webinar, participants will be informed how to build relationships with taxpayers.
-We will tackle the experience of tax administrations with mobile applications as a modern digital communication tool.
-In this respect we will debate how to use mobile app to keep taxpayers better informed and how to simplify the process of fulfilling tax obligations and exercising rights for taxpayers.
+During this webinar, participants were informed how to build relationships with taxpayers.
+We tackled the experience of tax administrations with mobile applications as a modern digital communication tool.
+In this respect we debated how to use mobile app to keep taxpayers better informed and how to simplify the process of fulfilling tax obligations and exercising rights for taxpayers.

-In addition, we will discuss which tools and skills can contribute to tax administrations’ image-building.
+In addition, we discussed which tools and skills can contribute to tax administrations’ image-building.

-By the end of the webinar we will have:
+By the end of the webinar we had:

 - Reflected which strategies are effective and why